The Overland: Private equity era – "Journey Beyond"

 From 2015, ownership of Great Southern Rail passed through a series of private equity funds, first to Allegro Funds in May 2015, then Quadrant Private Equity in October 2016 (at which time it was rebranded to "Journey Beyond"), (Note: As of 2020, "Journey Beyond" was a business name of Experience Australia Group Pty Ltd ABN 56 614 713 003) Hornblower Group in January 2022, and subsequently Crestview Partners in February 2024.
 The move to private equity ownership began a market pivot from being primarily a transport operator, to a luxury "experiential travel" operator.
 From July 2016, following the withdrawal of a federal subsidy, all coach-class seating was removed from The Ghan and the Indian Pacific, with these services now focusing on the premium market.
 The shorter travel time of The Overland was not conducive to such a conversion, so it was retained, but now conspicuously at variance with Journey Beyond's new tourism focus.

 In 2018, The Overland's future was in doubt as 20 years of subsidies from the two state governments appeared likely to cease: although the Victorian Government renewed its subsidy for 15 months in August, the South Australian Government announced in November that it had decided not to renew its subsidy beyond the end of the year.
 In December, however, the Victorian Government announced it would fund the shortfall to allow the service to continue in 2019.
 The service was again threatened with withdrawal in December 2019 before a last-minute agreement for the Victorian government subsidy to continue until March 2020 was reached.
 In that month, the COVID-19 pandemic necessitated all Journey Beyond train services to be suspended, restarting in September 2020.
 In June 2020, the Victorian Government committed to a three-year funding agreement to support The Overland, providing $3.8 million per year until June 2023.
-After the 2022 South Australian state election, the newly elected Malinauskas Government reinstated the South Australian government's subsidy, coming to $1.4 million over four years.
+After the 2022 South Australian state election, the newly elected Malinauskas government reinstated the South Australian government's subsidy, amounting to $1.4 million over four years.